Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 A first step that is helpful in rodent management is cleaning up the existing rodent droppings; it provides a starting point to gauge the effectiveness of a control program.

 Be cautious in the process of removing rodent droppings from any area.
 Rodent droppings and the dust surrounding them may contain disease organisms which are harmful to people or their pets.
-Be sure to wet the target area down with either any antibacterial cleaner or an alcohol based antibacterial solution before attempting removal to minimize dust entering into the air while cleaning.
+Be sure to wet the target area down with either an antibacterial cleaner before attempting removal to minimize dust entering into the air while cleaning.
 Use a damp cloth or paper towel for the actual removal to further minimize the chance of dust becoming airborne.
-In cases of heavy infestation, a good quality respirator should be used as well.
+In cases of heavy infestation, a quality respirator should be used as well.

 The most effective means employed to control rodent is exclusion.
 If openings are eliminated, in most cases, rodents cannot get into a structure.
 However, sometimes a dirt floor may exist inside a structure to which a burrowing rodent may find entry.
 Exclusion or rodent-proofing, requires strong material through which rodents may not be able to gnaw such as concrete, sheet metal, coarse grade steel wool, hardware cloth and crushed glass.
 We sell a repair product called Stuf-fit, a copper mesh that is malleable and rust proof, for this purpose.

 The next step in controlling rodents is eliminating food sources.
-People are often surprised to find out that foodstuffs that had long been forgotten are the source of food for rodents.
-The bird seed up in the attic or in the garage or a box of food which fell down behind a shelf somewhere.
+People are often surprised to find out that rodents eating foods that had long been forgotten; the bird seed up in the attic or in the garage or a box of food which fell down behind a shelf somewhere.
 Therefore, it is important to seek those things out.
-Also, any food in boxes or bags as well as the daily garbage must be protected by placing these items into impervious containers of metal or glass.
+Also, any food in vulnerable packing such as boxes or bags as well as garbage stored in the living area and outside must be protected by placing these items into impervious containers of metal or glass.

 The most common rodent control technique is the application of rodenticide bait.
 Most products used today are anti-coagulant type baits.
 These kill the rodent by thinning the blood until the animal hemorrhages internally.
 The animal suffers some dizziness, then dies from the loss of blood.
 Elimination of rodent using anticoagulants typically takes from five to ten days.

-An alternative to using baits outdoors is The Giant Destroyer.
+An alternative to using baits for rats outdoors is The Giant Destroyer.
 This products is a smoke cartridge which contains sulfur which is ignited with a wick to create poisonous sulfur dioxide smoke as it burns.
-The burning cartridge is placing into active rodent burrows.
+The burning cartridge is then placed into active burrow.
 The smoke will kill rats living in the burrow.

 If you need more information, you can click here to view our product page or call us at 800-433-1128 or 845-356-2837.
 You may also send us a fax at 845-746-9018.
 Or send E-mail to us at email@example.com.